-The visitors' report which follows outlines the recommended outcome made by the visitors on the approval of the programme.
-The education provider has until 28 March 2011 to provide observations on this report.
-The report and any observations received will be considered by the Education and Training Committee (Committee) on 31 March 2011.
-At this meeting, the Committee will accept the visitors' recommended outcome and approve the programme.
+The visitors' report which follows outlines the recommended outcome made by the visitors on the ongoing approval of the programme at the education provider.
+This recommended outcome was accepted by the Education and Training Committee (Committee) on 31 March 2011.
+At this meeting, the Committee confirmed the ongoing approval of the programme.
+This means that the programme meets our standards of education and training (SETs) and ensures that those who complete it meet our standards of proficiency (SOPs) for their part of the Register.
+The programme is now granted open ended approval, subject to satisfactory monitoring.